nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Dates specified should follow the format `YYYY-MM-DD`.
 * For available dates, the start date should be before the end date.
 * Phone number specified can only be numeric characters, and must be at least 3 digits long.
-* `AVAILABLE_DATE_START, AVAILABLE_DATE_END` represents the start and end of the dates that the elderly is available.
+* `START_DATE, END_DATE` represents the start and end of the dates that the elderly is available.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 An elderly can have any number of tags and available dates.